#MissionMonday: Announcing the Financial Treatment Initiative

 For more than two decades, Family Reach has remained dedicated to eliminating the financial burden of cancer for patients and their families.
 This year we joined Vice President Joe Biden as he announced findings from his Cancer Moonshot Task Force, an initiative announced at President Obama’s State of the Union Address earlier this year.

-The Financial Treatment Project zeroes in on three key focus areas that we have identified as being crucial to financial health through our work with hospitals, doctors, patients, and caregivers:
+The Financial Treatment Initiative zeroes in on three key focus areas that we have identified as being crucial to financial health through our work with hospitals, doctors, patients, and caregivers:

 - Education & Awareness: The first step is to open the lines of communication between patients and healthcare professionals.
 This will ensure that patients and families have a clear understanding of available resources.
 Tools include:

 - Risk Assessment: Based on a comprehensive risk assessment, the patient’s social worker or financial navigator will customize a program that fits each patient and his or her family’s specific needs.